 Steel can also be an adjective.
-In this sense, it means someone or something strong and tough, or, rigid and unwavering: Superman is the “man of steel”(strength), focused athletes might have “nerves of steel” because they perform without perceivable fear (rigid, unwavering).
+In this sense, it is figurative.
+It means someone or something strong and tough, or, rigid and unwavering: Superman is the “man of steel”(strength), focused athletes might have “nerves of steel” because they perform without perceivable fear (rigid, unwavering).

 Steal is a verb.
 It means when someone takes property or possessions that are not their own, or takes items for sale at a business, and doesn’t pay for them.

 Steal can also be a noun.
-When someone buys something at an incredibly cheap price, he or she might describe it as ‘a steal.’
+When someone buys something at an incredibly cheap price, he or she might say they got ‘a steal.’

 The following sentence uses both words correctly: